The man awoke to a morning twilight of eerie noises and bitter cold; from a dream, half-forgotten, a

-He was about to sigh with relief when he heard a loud grunting sound and a wild boar came crashing through the
+He was about to sigh with relief when he heard a loud grunting sound.
+A wild boar came crashing

-bellowed, and then silence followed.
+silence followed.
 He opened his eyes a slit and saw the animal collapsed motionless in a heap on the

 path.
 The next moment Helge appeared from her hiding place in the nearby trees.
-In her right hand, she held
+In her right hand,

 Squire relaxed.
 “Am I glad to see you,” he said.

 “First we must travel north to Wellborough,” she replied.
 “Then we will turn east and journey to Tobin’

 “And some answers to my questions, I hope.”

 One week later, after they had packed provisions and made all necessary preparations for their

 journey, the two companions set forth on their quest.
 On a bright spring morning Helge locked up her

 cottage, secured the gate to the compound, and they set off on the road towards the north, and to